-201X-1Y £000 201W-1X
+201X-1Y £000 201W-1X £000

-£000£

 Core Core Core Core

 Total [Insert total number of cases and total amount]

-Details of cases over £250,000 al cases shou 4.1) or spec 3
+Details of cases over £250,000 Details of the individual cases should include the name of the entit where the loss (note 24.1) or special payment (note 24.2) arose. ,

-Cash losses Where the disclosed. headings ar e not approp priate they d o not need to be
+Cash losses Where the headings are not appropriate they do not need to be disclosed. o be

-[List cases] Comparatives need be given for

-Claims abandoned category totals.
-The list of cases need only be provided for the current year.
+[List cases] Comparatives need be given for category totals.
+The list of cases need only be provided for the current year. Ü

+Claims abandoned

 [List cases]

 Administrative write-offs

-[List cases) -
+[List cases)

 Fruitless payments

 [List cases]

 Store Losses

 [List cases]